80O/SiriusPlugins/Guides/3. Furniture Interaction/furniture_interactions_summary.md

 - Wired Toggle Furniture
 - Plugins or custom logic.

+If you only want to do something simple, it is often simpler to extend `DefectClickBehavior`.

 ##### Walking
 Walk actions and conditions are handled via the `IWalkBehavior` interface.